The basics of the 401(k) and Roth coverage test

 20.00% |

-Source: Legal Information Institute, 2021.
+Source: Legal Information Institute

 Part 2: average benefit percentage test

 To pass the average benefit percentage test, the average benefit percentage for NHCEs must be at least 70% of the HCE average benefit percentage.
+You can use different methods to adjust how benefits are tested for each employee.
+Using these methods, individual benefit percentages can be adjusted for testing purposes.
+For example:

 Coverage ratio = NHCE average benefit percentage/HCE average benefit percentage |

-Employee's benefit percentage = (employer contributions + deferrals + matching contributions + forfeitures)/employee's compensation |
+| Employee's benefit percentage = (employer contributions + deferrals + matching contributions + forfeitures)/employee's compensation |

-NHCE average benefit percentage = sum of the benefit percentages for all nonexcludable NHCEs/number of nonexcludable NHCEs |
+| NHCE average benefit percentage = sum of the benefit percentages for all nonexcludable NHCEs/number of nonexcludable NHCEs |

-HCE average benefit percentage = sum of the benefit percentages for all nonexcludable HCEs/number of nonexcludable HCEs |
+| HCE average benefit percentage = sum of the benefit percentages for all nonexcludable HCEs/number of nonexcludable HCEs |

-As you can see, the average benefit test is quite complex.
+The average benefit test is quite complex.
 Plan sponsors should work closely with their TPA or ERISA consultant to make sure this test is performed correctly.

 Do any plans automatically pass coverage testing?

-- The plan doesn’t have any includable NHCEs.
+- The plan doesn’t have any includable NHCEs

-- No HCEs benefited from the plan during the year.
+- No HCEs benefited from the plan during the year

-- The plan benefits only union employees.
+- The plan benefits only union employees

-- The employer recently went through a merger or acquisition and takes advantage of the IRS transition rule.
+- The employer recently went through a merger or acquisition and takes advantage of the IRS transition rule

 What’s involved with correcting a failed coverage test?

 The plan’s document must be amended retroactively to expand the coverage group or permit an additional allocation.
-This amendment must be completed within 9½ months after the end of the plan year; otherwise, the plan sponsor will need to use the IRS Voluntary Correction Program to correct the test failure.
+Any additional allocation funding would address minimum coverage failures related to employer contributions, rather than elective deferrals.
+This amendment must be completed within 9½ months after the end of the plan year and requires corrective contributions to address the elective deferral benefit exclusion.

-401(k) coverage test─positioning your plan for success
+401(k) or Roth coverage test─positioning your plan for success

 Understanding the fundamentals of coverage testing is essential for fulfilling your fiduciary duty.
 Equally important is making sure you have accurate data, documented procedures, and a knowledgeable and trusted TPA or ERISA consultant.
 Having all three in place can help you feel more confident about the results and any steps you may need to take to keep your plan on track.